 You’ll need to download an RSS Feed Reader software, which will allow you to grab the RSS feeds from any sites that you subscribe to.

 There are many RSS Feed Readers available for different platforms.
 The most popular include Amphetadesk (Windows, Linux, Mac), FeedReader (Windows), and NewsGator (Windows – this one can be quite useful as it integrates with Outlook).
-If you prefer, there are also web-based feed readers available such as My Yahoo and Google Reader are the most popular web-based RSS Feed Readers.
+If you prefer, there are also web-based feed readers available such as My Yahoo and RSSOwl are the popular web-based RSS Feed Readers.